 - Challenging core beliefs that limit the person’s ability to grow and be happy

 Psychotherapy focuses on social relationships and interpersonal problems.
-This includes current disputes, frustrations, anxieties and disappointments.
-It looks at 4 problem areas: fights, role transitions, social deficits, and grief.
-Like cognitive therapy, it is short-term and brings relief to approximately 70% of cases.
+This includes current disputes, frustrations, anxieties, and disappointments.
+It looks at four problem areas, including fights, role transitions, social deficits, and grief.
+Like cognitive therapy, it is short-term and brings relief to approximately 70 percent of cases.

 Sometimes depression is best treated with a combination of therapy and antidepressant medication.
 Therapy has a great advantage in that it has been shown to decrease the frequency and severity of relapses.